 - The Committee asked what other risk assessments might be performed (other than DXA of the hip/spine).
 The developers named several, including, the QCT of the spine, the QUS of the heel, DXA of the forearm, SXA/DXA of the heel, and the FRAX assessment; however, they noted that DXA of the hip/spine is the most commonly used method. - The developer presented results from reliability testing that was conducted on 133 patient charts from 6 hospitals that are diverse by geography, type and size.
 Inter-rater reliability testing was performed comparing the results of two different abstractors; five data elements of the numerator were tested.
-The results demonstrate a high degree of agreement (>97%) for the all data elements tested; however, - One numerator data element, "Fracture liaison service," and two exclusion data elements ("Bone Mineral Density Test Performed in the 12 Months Prior to the Fracture" and "On FDA-approved Pharmacotherapy for Treatment of Osteoporosis Prior to Fracture.") were not tested.
-The Committee found these results to be acceptable. - The developer assessed the face validity for all data elements on their clarity, collectability, and correctness of data sources, finding that the only data element scoring below 75% was "BMD test performed in 12 months prior to fracture"; however, face validity of the computed measure score was not assessed by the developer.
-Informally, however, the Committee agreed that provision of the care processes specified in the measure after a fragility fracture would be a valid assessment of quality.
+The results demonstrate a high degree of agreement (>97%) for the all data elements tested; however, one numerator data element, "Fracture liaison service," and two exclusion data elements ("Bone Mineral Density Test Performed in the 12 Months Prior to the Fracture" and "On FDA-approved Pharmacotherapy for Treatment of Osteoporosis Prior to Fracture.") were not tested.
+The Committee found these results to be acceptable. - The developer assessed the face validity for all data elements on their clarity, collectability, and correctness of data sources, finding that the only data element scoring below 75% was "BMD test performed in 12 months prior to fracture."
+However, face validity of the computed measure score was not assessed by the developer.
+The Committee agreed that provision of the care processes specified in the measure after a fragility fracture would be a valid assessment of quality. - The Committee noted that DXA scans generally are not performed in hospitals and that documentation of previous DXA testing is not easily available to hospitals.
+The Committee agreed that the various other methods specified in the measure should allow any hospital to meet the measure. - The Committee also questioned what "other fracture risk assessments" could be used if DXA was not available; the developer clarified that these were provided in the appendix of the measure submission. - The Committee expressed concerns about exclusions; the developer clarified that the measure excludes patients who had a recent bone mineral density scan or were on prescription medication for osteoporosis at the time of the fracture.
+Data from testing indicate that the occurrence of exclusions is low (1.6% on prescription medication and 0.3% with prior bone mineral density test).
+The Committee also verified that non-fragility fractures are excluded from the measure.